 Students participating in each academic learning community are eligible to register for LAUNCH, an early arrival program connecting students to campus in the days prior to the semester starting.
 Check out your learning community page for additional information about LAUNCH 2016.

-Students in special interest learning communities have opportunities to build friendships with peers who have similar interests or values and strive to learn and grow from those around them.
-These two communities connect with faculty, have activities throughout the academic year, and offer unique welcome activities.
+Students in the special interest learning community have opportunities to build friendships with peers who have similar interests or values and strive to learn and grow from those around them.
+This community connects with faculty, has activities throughout the academic year, and offers unique welcome activities.